 Talk about specific software or methodologies you’ve used to accomplish tasks.
 For example, mention how you created your initial product roadmap using Aha!, compiled a list of user stories and sprints in an Agile methodology using Jira, and then delivered the product ahead of schedule.

 To boost your chance of success, never use the same resume twice.
-Tailor your resume to each job description by emphasizing skills mentioned by each, and where possible, backing these skills up with work experience.
+Tailor every online resume to each job description by emphasizing skills mentioned by each, and where possible, backing these skills up with work experience.